Titovskaya Sopka: Paleontological findings

 In 1960-1963 M. P. Bezverkhny and M. B. Zvonkova found in sandy loam sediments on the northern outskirts of Titov Sopka the remains of mammoth tusks, a woolly rhinoceros elbow bone, and horse skeletal fragments dated to the Middle-Late Pleistocene.
 In 1967 E. I. Kornutova found a bison tooth in the area of the mill.
 In 1991 a student of the Mining Faculty of Transbaikal State University I. V. Kotelnikov found a bison tooth to the north of the mill.
 V. Kotelnikov collected numerous horse teeth on the northwestern outskirts of Titov Sopka.
-Paleontological findings of vertebrates are completely selected.
+Paleontological findings of vertebrates are completely collected.
 Therefore, the paleontological monument Titovskaya Sopka belongs to the category of destroyed monuments and is included in the Geological Red Book of Transbaikalia.